-Keep your shiny new LG G6 safe from damage with the best cases and covers
+Keep your shiny bezel-less phone safe with the best LG G6 cases and covers

-The LG G6 is a big, powerful phone, but its glass front and back spell trouble if you ever lose your grip.
+The LG G6 is a big, powerful phone, but its fragile frame spells trouble should you ever lose your grip.
 Drop this phone, and there’s a serious risk of cracks, scratches, and other kinds of unsightly damage.
-The smart play is to get some protection.
-Pick one of the best LG G6 cases or covers, and you won’t have to worry.
+The smart play is to opt for some protection, whether it be a polycarbonate frame or a folio-style case.
+Just pick one of the best LG G6 cases we’ve listed below, and you won’t have to worry about the inevitable accidents to come.
+And don’t forget to round your protection off with our selection of the best LG G6 screen protectors as well!

-VRS Design High Pro Shield Series Case ($30)
+Incipio Cool Blossom Design Series Case ($35)

-This LG G6 case has a shock-absorbent, brushed black TPU shell with a smooth bumper, which is available in a choice of five colors.
-The bumper fits snugly on top and extends a little around the screen to reduce the chance of scratches.
-It’s thick enough to guard against drop damage from small falls.
-There are accurate cut-outs for the fingerprint sensor, camera, and ports.
-The bumper has well-defined button covers for the volume keys.
+If you’re bored by matte plastic and drab design, then you might fancy one of these Incipio cases for your LG G6.
+It’s a translucent case with a tough back panel that features a pretty, blossom print.
+The bumper is flexible to take the sting out of falls and bumps.
+You’ll find ample openings for access to ports and camera, and slim button covers.
+This case is part of Incipio’s Design Series of fashion-forward cases, which feature a range of different patterns and prints.

 Buy one now from: